httpwg/http-extensions/draft-ietf-httpbis-priority.md

 ### Advice when Using Extensible Priorities as the Alternative

-Before receiving a SETTINGS frame a server, a client does not know if the server is ignoring HTTP/2 priority signals.
+Before receiving a SETTINGS frame from a server, a client does not know if the server is ignoring HTTP/2 priority signals.
 Therefore, until the client receives the SETTINGS frame from the server, the client SHOULD send both the HTTP/2 priority signals and the signals of this prioritization scheme (see